-How to Protect Your Professional License and Yourself when Charged with a DUI in Florida
+How to Protect Your Professional License and Yourself when Charged with a Florida DUI: Fort Lauderdale DUI Lawyer Advice

 While many might know about the consequences of getting charged with driving under the influence (DUI) in Florida, they may not know how a DUI can affect their eligibility to maintain their professional license.

-Harsh Penalties for a DUI Conviction in Florida
+Harsh Penalties for a DUI Conviction in South Florida

 Who has a Professional License?

 For some jobs, a professional license is necessary for a person to work or practice.
-People who work as doctors, dentists, lawyers, nurses and teachers, for example, all have professional licenses and may face career ending ramifications when charged with a DUI.
+People who work as doctors, dentists, lawyers, nurses and teachers, for example, all have professional licenses in the state of Florida and may face career-ending ramifications when charged with a DUI.

 Don’t panic, but you need to take control and act quickly.
 You only have 10 days to save your driver's license if you've been charged with a DUI in Florida.